hapax/hapax.github.io/assets/reading.md

 #### Uncertain uncertainty

+*Prerequisites: basic quantum mechanics.*

-When Heisenberg layed down his uncertainty principle in 19
+When Heisenberg layed down his uncertainty principle in 1927, it came in two flavours: position-momentum and energy-time.
+Schematically, these are usually written

+$$
+\Delta x \cdot \Delta p \gtrsim \hbar, \quad \Delta E \cdot
+\Delta t \geq \hbar.
+$$

+These were not rigorously motiv

 #### MTML bound